cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14.4.2-(blobless).md

 ---
-title: Updating to 14.4 (Blobless)
+title: Updating to 14.4.2 (Blobless)
-permalink: /updating-to-14-4-(blobless)
+permalink: /updating-to-14-4-2-(blobless)
 excerpt: Guide on updating to 14.4 without any blobs.
 redirect_from:
+  - /updating-to-14-4-2
-  - /updating-to-14-4
+  - /updating-to-14-4-(blobless)
   - /updating-to-14-3-(blobless)
   - /and@@starplayer132
 ---

 ## Required Reading

-While iOS firmware version 14.4 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n.
-However, this method will **expire on June 8th, 2021**.
+While iOS firmware version 14.4.2 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n.
+However, this method will **expire on July 25th, 2021**.

-Odysseyra1n only fully supports A8(X) to A10(X) on iOS 14.4, with limited support (no security) for A11 devices, for more context, see [Regarding Odysseyra1n on A11](information-regarding-a11).
+Odysseyra1n only fully supports A8(X) to A10(X) on iOS 14.4.2, with limited support (no security) for A11 devices, for more context, see [Regarding Odysseyra1n on A11](information-regarding-a11).
 {: .notice--danger}

 You need a pre-existing jailbreak installed to use this method.